umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/FAQ/index.md

 Umbraco Cloud uses web sockets to communicate between your browser session and the remote environment.

-For the following scenarios you may find that deployments (and other operations) do not complete succesfully.
+For the following scenarios you may find that deployments (and other operations) do not complete successfully.
 At this time there is not a workaround to this requirement.
 * If your connection to the internet doesn’t support web sockets
 * You are behind a proxy server or firewall that blocks web sockets, or
 * If the web socket connection is in any other way not supported